 We are engaged in a pilot project to understand the steps needed to develop a sustainable and scalable approach to reducing excessive working hours, while maintaining decent salaries for workers.
 Suppliers have been asked to analyse the practices within their factories that could lead to excessive working hours, and C&A used the Action, Collaboration, Transformation (ACT) purchasing practices questionnaire to understand how our purchasing could exacerbate or improve the issue.
 To date, all but one of the pilot factories in Bangladesh saw a signiﬁcant reduction in working hours, and have maintained this achievement.
 In China, the pilot factory took longer to reduce excessive working hours, but has achieved this gradually and maintained the decrease over time.

 We also have continued our work on purchasing practices.
-In 2018, we adopted the ACT Global Purchasing Practices commitment and are working on a time-bound implementation plan that includes a monitoring and accountability mechanism.
+We have adopted the ACT Global Purchasing Practices commitment and are working on a time-bound implementation plan that includes a monitoring and accountability mechanism.

-We also conducted additional due diligence visits to RDS-certified supply chains to find out where improvements could be made.
+We also conducted additional due diligence visits to RDS-certified supply chains to determine where improvements could be made.

 Going beyond responsible marketing